 - The performance of hybrid apps is low when dealing with HD games and graphically heavy apps.

 “Even though its true, The modern frameworks available in the current market can provide truly native UI and performance for hybrid apps.
 In the long run, hybrid apps are going to rule the mobile app development space.”
 Suralal commented.

 Take a look at the 21 most commonly asked mobile app development faqs.

 Things to Consider When You Hire a Mobile App Developer

-Choosing between native app and hybrid app depends on the needs of the organization.
+Choosing between native app and hybrid app depends on the needs of the organisation.
 Both have their strengths and weaknesses and are important to the app marketplace.

-If you are an established organization with the time and resources then Native apps are the way to go.
-You will be able to utilize the full potential of the platform in which you build the app.
+If you are an established organisation with the time and resources then Native apps are the way to go.
+You will be able to utilise the full potential of the platform in which you build the app.

 Hopefully, we have made it easy for you to decide on the type of app you want to build.